-When Sereno gets a chance to say goodbye to his owner at a funeral procession, he gives his owner a touching send off.
+When Sereno got a chance to say goodbye to his owner at a funeral procession, he gave his owner a touching send off.

 Wagner Figueiredo de Lima and his horse, Sereno, had an incredibly strong bond.
 The two were inseparable best friends, but a tragic traffic accident ended Figueiredo de Lima's life when the man was just 34 years old.
 The man's funeral procession would be Sereno's last chance to say goodbye to his rider.

 Figueiredo de Lima's brother, Wando, felt that Sereno should participate in the funeral procession.
 But no one knew how the horse would react.
 When the vehicle which carried Figueiredo de Lima's coffin arrived, Sereno became agitated.
 The horse whinnied repeatedly, pawed, and then laid his head against the coffin.
 It seemed that he realized that his rider was really gone.